femou1/pb-handbooks/pet_handbook.md

 If a visitor turns generators online, and no blackout is happening, switch them off, and explain to them calmly that they must stay off in case of them being needed, should they ignore this warning and turn them on again, you are clear to kill them.

-You are free to attack them immediately without a warning if they attack you first, if they are officially on KOS, or if they return to switch generators online again to drain the fuel after being warned in the past.
+You are free to attack them immediately without a warning if they turn generators against PET's mission and blackout is happening, if they attack you first, if they are officially on KOS, or if they return to switch generators online again to drain the fuel after being warned in the past.

+If core reaches freezing temperatures (-3k or -2k in official freezedown raids) PET's focus is to keep generators offline as it interferes with our mission to save the core.

 ![img](upload://br4bQTTgoEtO7VNwq15owuJMV2N.jpeg)